By: Author John Cunningham. Published: 2020/01/27 at 4:10 pm

 What a pain in the jacksie!
-Most mowers have the opposite problem, I don’t know which is worse.
-Anyway if you want to shut your mower off quickly, pull the plug wire, but you’ll need insulated pliers.
-(Insulated pliers is any plastic handled pliers)
+Most mowers have the opposite problem; I don’t know which is worse.
+Anyway, if you want to shut your mower off quickly, pull the plug wire, but you’ll need insulated pliers.
+(Insulated pliers are any plastic-handled pliers)

 So, what’s wrong with a Toro Timemaster that won’t shut off?
 The most common reason a Toro Timemaster won’t shut off is loose wiring behind the push-off button switch.

-I’m a mower mechanic and I see this problem with Toro Timemaster a lot.
-I love Toro mowers, they build great machines.
-This is a minor problem and you can easily fix it right now.
+I’m a mower mechanic, and I see this problem with the Toro Timemaster a lot.
+I love Toro mowers; they build great machines.
+This is a minor problem, and you can easily fix it right now.
 In this guide, I’ll show you all you need to know, including shutting your Toro off safely.

 Shut Off a Toro Safely

 The fastest way to shut off that Toro is to pull the plug wire.
 It’s safe to remove the plug wire, but – You must use insulated pliers.
 Otherwise, the coil will give you a jolt.
 An insulated plier is any plier with plastic handle sleeves.
 Alternatively, see below re-checking the push button wiring.

 Insulated Pliers – Any pliers with plastic handles.
 Pull the plug wire by twisting and pulling.

 Fixing a Toro That Won’t Shut Off

-Now that the engine is off we can get to diagnosing the root cause and fixing it.
-While I see this problem many times in a season, it is possible that the cause lies not with a loose wire at the off switch, but elsewhere.
-No matter, we’ll cover 3 other possible causes in this guide too.
+Now that the engine is off, we can get to diagnosing the root cause and fixing it.
+While I see this problem many times in a season, it is possible that the cause lies not with a loose wire at the off switch but elsewhere.
+No matter, we’ll cover three other possible causes in this guide, too.

-I don’t cover how the kill switch system works in this guide as I’ve covered it in this guide “How to turn off a mower”.
+I won’t cover how the kill switch system works in this guide as I’ve covered it in this guide “How to turn off a mower.”
 But first, let’s look at the most common cause – Loose wiring at the push button off switch.

 1 Loose Wiring At The Push Button Off Switch